 5. Kirkland Signature's brand nixed the unhealthy additives.

-Apart from being a 100% pure beef hot dog, each signature hot dog doesn’t have: by-products, corn syrup, phosphates, fillers, or artificial colors or flavors.
+Apart from being a 100% pure beef hot dog, Costco's hot dogs don't have: by-products, corn syrup, phosphates, fillers, or artificial colors or flavors.
 One could say that they can get away with using less additives because they sell so many each year, but really it just proves the quality of Kirkland Signature.

 4. They don't make money on them, but it's not necessary.